What Happens if My Workers Compensation Claim is Denied?

 • Your employer disputes your account of the injury.

-You are entitled to challenge a denied workers compensation claim.
+You are entitled to challenge a denied workers comp claim.
 How you do so depends on the state you’re claiming in.

-We suggest speaking to an expert lawyer before challenging a denied claim.
+We strongly suggest speaking to an expert lawyer before challenging a denied claim.
 Insurers are well-resourced and denied claims are notoriously complex.
-It can be difficult to have your denied claim overturned without a workers compensation specialist.
+But with over 25 years’ experience in workers compensation claims, our specialist lawyers know the appeals process inside out.
+We’ll handle all the forms, collect fresh evidence, and quickly get your denied claim overturned.

 Different laws apply in different states.
 Please choose your state below so we can show you the most relevant content.

-Your insurer must outline their reasons for denying your claim in a written ‘section 78’ decision notice.
+If your workers compensation claim is denied in NSW, your insurer must outline their reasons in a written ‘section 78’ decision notice.

-Your first step is to request a review from your insurer.
-Your insurer should provide a review form.
+If your workers compensation claim is denied, your first step is to request a review from your insurer.
+Your insurer should provide a review form for you.

 We suggest speaking to a lawyer at this point.
 They will explain the dispute notice and help you request a review.
 Your lawyer will also gather evidence to support your case and guide you through the next steps.
 What those steps entail changes from case to case.
 They will depend on both the nature of the dispute and the reasons your insurer rejects your claim.